 While shopping centres are not typically on my to-do list, I was craving a dip in the ocean and needed to buy a towel.
 I’ve lived in Australia for 10 years now and this was the prettiest shopping centre I’ve ever visited.
 While half of it looks like a regular mall, the outdoor area is pretty spectacular.
 If you’re into sweets, I highly recommend the sweet shop called Passionfruit Velvet.
 Yum!

-Outside the shopping centre is the last stop of the tram from Helensvale and bus stops for the buses heading south and east.
+Outside the shopping centre is the last stop of the tram from Helensvale as well as the bus stops for the buses heading south and east.
 I hopped on the 700 bus and got off in the suburb of Miami to try Commune Cafe for a coffee and a late lunch.
-The coffee was great, the small cafe has a really interesting fit out and the corn fritters were closer to corn pancakes and were super tasty.
-You could almost confuse them as being a healthy meal!
+The coffee was great, the cafe has a really interesting fit out and the corn fritters were closer to corn pancakes and were super tasty.
+You could almost confuse them as being a healthy meal.
+But not really!

-I hadn’t really researched anything before this day trip and only headed to the park because I saw it was listed as a National Park on google maps.
-It was a great called and turned out to be a highlight of the day.
-The trail has a few starting points, but if you’re at the beach, you’ll find the entrance that looks like this next to the beach.
+Very unlike me, I hadn’t really researched anything before this day trip.
+Looking at Google Maps, I saw it listed as a national park and decided to check it out.
+Fortunately it turned out to be a highlight of the day.
+The trail has a few starting points, but if you’re at the beach you’ll find the entrance that looks like this next nearby.

-The path up to the Rotary Lookout starts with a bunch of stairs and then the path continues on an incline but is more of a zigzag.
-And you can do what I always do when I’m tired walking up a hill – move to the side of the path when people are approaching “to be polite” and definitely not just as an excuse to catch your breath 🙂
+The path to the Rotary Lookout starts with stairs and then the path continues on a zigzagy incline.
+It can be fairly steep, but you can do what I always do when I’m tired walking up a hill.
+I move to the side of the path when people are approaching “to be polite” and to catch my breath 🙂

 Make sure to veer off the path on the way up to take in this view looking north at Surfer’s Paradise.
 In terms of ease of use, there is only one place where the path has two options and it’s clearly marked so impossible to get lost!